Authentic Lessons for 21st Century Learning

 Engage

-Students are introduced to the concept of visual storytelling through camera shots by analyzing a short video clip, creating a shot list, and discussing how filmmakers use different types of shots to build a scene.
+Students learn about visual storytelling through camera shots by analyzing a short video clip, creating a shot list, and discussing how filmmakers use different types of shots to build a scene.

 Explore

-Students get hands-on with camera equipment by learning basic functions and then participating in a school-wide scavenger hunt to capture a variety of shot types, which they later review and discuss as a class.
+Students explore camera equipment to learn basic functions then participate in a school-wide scavenger hunt to capture a variety of shot types, which they then review and discuss with the whole class.

 Explain

-Students learn about shot sequences, various commonly used shot types, as well as the basics of framing and compositon.
+Students learn about shot sequences, commonly used shot types, and the basics of framing and composition.

 Extend

-Students apply their understanding of shot types and sequencing by planning and filming a short visual story using a limited number of shots based on a fun scenario prompt.
+Students apply their understanding of shot types and sequencing to create a storyboard for a short visual story based on a prompt.
+Students then film the shots necessary for their stories.

 Extend 2

-Students edit their filmed footage into a complete video using editing software, applying skills like trimming clips, arranging shots on a timeline, and incorporating at least 10 required shot types to tell a clear, chronological story.
+Students edit their filmed footage into a complete video using editing software.
+Students apply skills like trimming clips and arranging shots on a timeline to create a clear, chronological story.

 Evaluate